MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 : A Sentinel point of view for Daughters Contest Challenge Mode can be found [here](https://www.youtube.com/watch?v=K5gxkLiunNo).

+## Triumph Challenge: The Floor is Lava

+No player with Torn Between Dimensions can touch the ground.
+Plates, platforms extending out near the boss pillars, the boss pillars and the sides of the map seem to not qualify for what is considered as the ground.

 ## Rewards
 One of the following:
 - {{ site.data.destiny.drops.kf.pulse_rifle }}